AltSysrq/ensync/README.md

 The value is either a string or an array of strings.
 Each string identifies a different rules state.
-Rule processing recurses into each listed rule state and processes all rules from the current edge-list for the current file.
+Rule processing recurses into each listed rule state and processes all rules from the current rule-group for the current file.
 If processing was not stopped, it resumes on this state as normal.
 If a listed state is already being evaluated when the `include` is evaluated, it is ignored.